* UPDATE 3/2019 Version 4.5 *

 (Actually, the age of the Byzantine Empire and the time period of the Middle Ages are almost the same time span because when the Olympiad count stopped in c.392 A.D., the Greco-Roman Empire was divided into by the "Barbarian Migrations" epoch.)

-[UPDATE 4/2017: The actual time value of the Middle Ages can vary between the last Oylmpiad cout 392 and the discovery of the New World in 1492.
-The dates of Rome falling to the "barbarians" in 476 and the invention of the printing press in about 1450 are within this period of time -- but the overall conventional value of Middle Ages equals 1100 years.
-New data suggest that only 100 years existed between the last Olympiad in 392 and the discovery of the New World 1492.]
+[UPDATE 4/2017: The actual time value of the Middle Ages can vary between the last Oylmpiad count in 392 and the discovery of the New World in 1492.
+The dates of Rome falling to the "barbarians" in 476 and the invention of the printing press in about 1450 are within this period of time -- but the overall conventional value of Middle Ages equals about 1100 years.
+However, new historical data suggest that only 100 years existed between the last Olympiad in 392 and the discovery of the New World 1492.]

 This negative human progress led historical scholars of the Renaissance to "catalog" a poorly documented time period to fit between ancient Greco-Roman history and modern history.
 The discovery of the printing press and the New World were major events in world history and mark the beginning of the modern era.